marcjustinleeggranada/marc/README.md

 SULO is an AI-powered legal-literacy and document-understanding platform.
 A Filipino points their phone at a contract, a notice, or a loan agreement — by upload, photo, or voice — and SULO explains, in plain language and in their own tongue, what the document is, what it obligates them to do, what deadlines it carries, and which clauses deserve a second look.
 It does not give legal advice.
 It gives legal understanding, and it routes people to real help when they need it so that safety lives in comprehension, not in dense legal jargon.

+---

+## Problem & Solution

+### The Problem: A Crisis of Legal Comprehension
+Legally navigating daily life in the Philippines is structurally broken, leaving millions of vulnerable citizens exposed to exploitation due to three main barriers:
+* **The Legal Access Gap:** According to the World Justice Project Survey, **80% of Filipinos have zero access to legal assistance**.
+Of the minor 20% who manage to get guidance, 72% depend purely on unverified advice from friends and family—leaving a mere **15% who ever consult an actual attorney**.
+* **The Language & Jargon Barrier:** For nearly a century, legal drafting and law instruction in the Philippines have been executed entirely in complex English legalese.
+With 8 major regional languages and over 85 distinct dialects, standard legal agreements are fundamentally built for lawyers, not ordinary signees.
+* **The Comprehension Deficit:** The PSA FLEMMS reports that **only 70.8% of Filipinos aged 10–64 are functionally literate** under modern analytical standards.
+This translates to **24.8 million citizens struggling to comprehend what they read**, including 21% of senior high school graduates who drop below baseline expectations.

+Consequently, predatory online loan apps manipulate contracts with hidden interest rates for over **47.5 million users**, and workplace violations remain so rampant that DOLE inspections required **3.28 million workers to recover stolen or lost wages**.
+As DOLE explicitly records: *a lack of basic awareness among workers is the primary reason abuses persist.*

+### The Solution: Literacy, Not Advice
+SULO solves this crisis by shifting the paradigm from inaccessible legal defense to localized, upfront document comprehension.
+* **Accessibility Over Jurisprudence:** SULO acts as an immediate, non-custodial, and easy-to-use bridge.
+It strips away high-barrier legal constraints by accepting multimodal inputs—photos of physical text, document uploads, or voice recordings in native code-switching configurations (like Taglish).
+* **AI-Powered Demystification:** Using an integrated pipeline of Amazon Comprehend for document entity categorization, OCR for scanning physical pages, and localized ASR/TTS engines, the platform identifies precisely *who* is bound, *what* monetary obligations or hidden fees are present, and *when* deadlines fall.
+* **Grounding via RAG & Quantization:** Instead of hallucinating answers, SULO matches text metrics directly against a single source of truth—a verified, date-stamped knowledge base containing true Philippine legal frameworks (such as the Labor Code and RA 11106).
+The resulting plain-language summaries are spoken back or displayed side-by-side via a compressed, mobile-responsive Quantized LLM, protecting user safety through understanding before a pen ever hits paper.

+---

 ## Demo & submission

 Quick links for reviewers — everything the submission rubric asks for, in one place.